 Impact HELAA Score (R/ A/ G) Comments Site Score (R/ A/ G) SN Landscape Type (Land Use Consultants 2001) Rural River Valley Tributary Farmland Tributary Farmland with Parkland Settled Plateau Farmland Valley Urban Fringe Fringe Farmland N/A D1 Wymondham Settled Plateau Farmland N/A SN Landscape Character Area (Land Use Consultants 2001) N/A Settled Plateau Farmland Agricultural Land Classification: Grade 3 - good to moderate.
 N/A Overall Landscape Assessment Green The frontage along Burnthouse Lane is rural with an open flat field opposite and is the transition from the countryside to the village.
 It is a little more exposed than the recently approved site to the north and would have some impact on the village edge and landscape.
-In the Appeal decision for the site to the north the Inspector addressed this issue concluding that there was; 'not significant harm to the landscape' (para 6) and that it did not 'appreciably reduce the open Amber
+In the Appeal decision for the site to the north the Inspector addressed this issue concluding that there Amber